sagesharp/coc-handbook/response/team_meeting_2.md

 Let the reporter know about:

-* what actions you took (talking to offender, sanctions you used, etc.),
+* what actions you took (talking to reported person, sanctions you used, etc.),
 * what is the outcome of this and what was done to minimzie the damage (i.e. deleting Tweet),
 * if there are any steps you need to take - inform them about them.
 If not, inform that the case is closed,
 * if there was any fault on the side of organizers, make sure to apologize, (i.e. if you screened the slides before the event, but you did not spot the offensive one),
 * thank them for reporting.

-Write to offender:
+Write to reported person:

 * sum up your talk with them: explain what was a report and how it violated your Code of Conduct,
 * inform them about a sanctions.